Beckhambenny2000/Beckhambenny2000.github.io/_projects/demo-project/index.md

 The AgileX LIMO is the current robot model used in our project.

 ## Robot Test Arena – Canopy Park Theme
+The arena serves as a controlled and repeatable test environment designed to evaluate the LIMO robot’s autonomous navigation performance.
+Built around the “Jewel Canopy Park” theme, it provides structured obstacles and pathways to assess localization, path planning, and obstacle avoidance.
 {% include image-gallery.html images="Arena.jpg" height="400" %}
 My team and I designed and developed the arena layout for the robot’s navigation.
 The arena was constructed following the project theme, “Jewel Canopy Park.”